James C. Carter: Political Mugwump

 Carter was an influential legal theorist among fellow Mugwumps.
 He deeply distrusted politicians and most elected officials.
 Instead he put his trust in disinterested experts, especially judges.
 He equated common law with custom, and his condemnation of legislation inconsistent with custom, reflected his Mugwumpism.
 He tried to synthesize traditional thinking with modernity.
 For example, Carter clung to support for active government intervention he learned from the antebellum Whigs, but he more and more embrace antigovernment positions typical of antebellum Jacksonians.
 He tried to synthesize traditional faith in timeless, objective moral principles with a more modern vision of evolving customary norms.
 Given growing problems of industrial urban society he saw the need for positive government but wanted judges to rule not politicians.

+Resistance to codification

+Carter was the leader of the resistance to the codification movement led by David Dudley Field II.
+It is because of Carter's vigorous opposition to Field that the state of New York repeatedly refused to enact Field's civil code.
+As a result of Carter's efforts, large portions of contract and tort law remain mostly uncodified in New York and a majority of U.S. states, and exist in those states only in the form of case law.

 Personal life

 After an illness of a few days, he died at 7 East 88th Street (a Beaux-Arts townhouse built in 1903 by architects James R. Turner and William G. Killian), his residence in New York City on February 14, 1905.
 In New York, his funeral was held at All Souls' Church on Fourth Avenue and 22nd Street.
 Another funeral was conducted by the Rev. Prof. Francis Greenwood Peabody of Harvard and was held at the Mount Auburn Chapel at Cambridge where he was buried.